ronaldnetawat/resnet-api/README.md

 # ResNet18 API Deployment

-This project provides an API for deploying the ResNet18 model, facilitating image classification tasks through a web service.
+An API deployment for the ResNet18 model, prociding image classification tasks through a web service.

 ## Features

-- **ResNet18 Integration**: Utilizes the ResNet18 architecture for image classification.
+- **ResNet18 Integration**: Uses the ResNet18 architecture for image classification.
 - **API Endpoints**: Offers endpoints to submit images and receive classification results.
 - **Docker Support**: Contains a `Dockerfile` for containerized deployment.

-## Getting Started

-### Prerequisites

-- **Python**: Ensure Python is installed on your system.
-- **Docker**: For containerized deployment, install Docker.

 ### Installation